CodeoNordic/just-another-calendar/documentation/event-filters.md

 and the highest at the end.
 Filters without a sort value will be placed at the bottom.

 To organize filters, you may also pass an empty object with a `divider` boolean value.
 This will render a dividing line, separating the filters above and below.
+If a filter includes this value, the divider will be placed above.

 ## Client-only filters
-For `clientOnly` filters, a [`_filter`](./_filter.md) value should be passed to specify which events should be displayed when the filter is enabled.
+For filters that should be handled in the browser, a [`_filter`](./_filter.md) value should be passed to specify which events should be affected by the filter.
 An event will be displayed if any of the currently enabled filters' criteria are fulfilled.

 > If you are using the [`filterId`](#filtering-by-pre-determining-the-filter-id-optional) value,